 Students must select and complete the required courses for at least one of the theater major areas of concentration.
 Students may select and complete more than one concentration by fulfilling all the requirements in each area (courses in common will count for both areas, courses that are specific to one area may be used to fulfill elective requirements in the other chosen concentration).

 All students graduating with a degree in Theater Arts should be able to:

 - Discuss and analyze productions in terms of thematic concerns, literary qualities, and artistic approaches.

-- Demonstrate a high degree of competency in one or more areas of theatrical production such as directing, design, acting, writing, stage management, or theater education.
+- Demonstrate a high degree of competency in one or more areas of theatrical production such as directing, design, performance, writing, stage management, or production management.

 - Utilize materials in appropriate manners to achieve desired effects and communication to an audience.

 - Incorporate input and ideas generated through the collaborative process of production into their own creative work.

 - Present their work for review in a professional manner consistent with their areas of concentration.